The Meaning of On-Spec Writing

 Writing on spec is so much the standard in fiction writing that very few writers today even think about the fact that is what they're doing.
-If an editor doesn't buy the piece, then that's a big disappointment for you, the writer, but then again, as a writer, you will do what every other fiction writer does: stuff your story in another envelope and send it off to the next editor in line.
+If an editor doesn't buy the piece, then that's a big disappointment for you, the writer.
+However, as a writer, you never take no for an answer and do what every other fiction writer does and stuff your story into another envelope and send it off to the next editor in line.

 Non-fiction writing is a whole other ballgame because the writing is often very specific to a particular market.
-For example, let's say you're writing a piece for Exotic Bug Quarterly, the magazine by and for exotic bug enthusiasts.
-There is a somewhat secondary market for the piece you're producing (unless, of course, you can put a "generalist" and "populist" spin on it).
-Therefore, writing on spec is a rather riskier proposition.
-It is why the submission process for most non-fiction markets is designed to reduce the risk for both writers and editors.
+As a hypothetical example, let's say you're writing a piece for Exotic Bug Quarterly—the magazine by and for exotic bug enthusiasts.
+There is a somewhat smaller secondary market for the piece you are producing.
+Of course, you could put a "generalist" or "populist" spin on it and widen your market to the garden pest, tropical forest, or bug collector market, but you are still talking about a limited use article.

-With non-fiction, it's a matter of judging the risks and rewards.
-If the rewards make sense for you as a writer, it might be worth the risk of putting together a piece you might be able to sell.
+With non-fiction freelance writing, it's a matter of judging the risks and rewards.
+If the rewards make sense for you, as a writer, it might be worth the risk of putting together a piece you might be able to sell.
 Whatever you do, make sure you understand clearly what you are doing and why, and what the upsides and downsides are for you.

 Also, it goes without saying that before submitting any work to a publication you should know the kinds of work they publish.
 Only submit work that is on target to the publication and follows their voice and style as much as possible.